guyvani/GenerativeAITutorials/README.md

 # A 8-month syllabus to get up to Speed on NLP and LLMs.
 From Zero to Hero

-**8-Month Syllabus for Transitioning to ML Research in NLP and LLMs**

 **Month 1-2: Deep Dive into Deep Learning Fundamentals**
 1. **Deep Learning Specialization by Andrew Ng (Coursera)**
     - Topics: Deep Neural Networks, CNNs, Sequence models, etc.